Thursday, May 12, 2016

 “Lost and Found Studios” is about a group of teenagers in an “elite music program” of people of indiscriminate age in an indiscriminate mid-sized city, with an indiscriminate means of paying for it all.

-It’s one of those shows where it seems like I'm putting more thought into it then the people who created it.
+It’s one of those shows where it seems like I'm putting more thought into it than the people who created it.
 Does Mr. T's exclusive program consist of letting kids just hang around his studio all day and what's in it for him when studio time is at such a premium?
 Does the program offer instruction other than Mr. T sternly crossing his arms and playing referee in disputes?
 Why do the parents (especially those of introverted Eva) trust Mr. T?

 But that’s ok because to try to answer these questions would involve icky things for this tweeny-bop genre like involving parents and as the kid with the red headphones learned when his mom crashed his audition, parents are not allowed!
 The creators of this show know that it’s a cash cow for tweeny-boppers so long as they populate it with an array of diverse vanilla personalities and produce a queue full of songs on iTunes where they can get a juicy second stream of revenue.
-On this note, it’s curious who the combined song writing talents of a group of some two dozen kids produces songs in the exact same genre.
+On this note, it’s curious how the combined song writing talents of a group of some two dozen kids produces songs in the exact same genre.